Slitefull/radar-storybook/README.md

 - Now try to access this URL: `https://customer.seoradar.local/onboarding/sign_up/index.html?service_level=Lite&service_level_id=646`.
 Provide the ID of package `Lite` as in local database.
 You should be able to see signup page.

 - If yes setup complete!

+# Authorization contacts
+- Front-end will send the `bearer token` in every private request.

+- Front-end expect from the backend validation for this `bearer token`.

+- If token is invalid or expired - front-end expects `401 code status`.

+- `401 Unauthorized` - is the status code to return when the client provides no credentials or invalid credentials.

+- `403 Forbidden` -  is the status code to return when a client has valid credentials but not enough privileges to perform an action on a resource.